-7 Healthy Drinks That Improve Digestion
+7 Healthy Drinks That Improve Digestion in 2024

 To improve your digestive health, consider adding one or more of the following healthy drinks to your diet.

 Made by fermenting yeasts and bacteria with sweetened tea, kombucha is a refreshing, lightly carbonated drink that's rich in probiotics.

 Probiotics are healthy live bacteria that help the gut to run smoothly.
 The health benefits of probiotics are many; they help to boost the immune system, improve blood sugar, reduce inflammation and improving overall gut and digestive health.

 Drinking warm ginger tea just before or during a big meal may improve digestive health and prevent heartburn, stomachache and indigestion.
 This is because the root stimulates saliva flow, bile and gastric juice production, which jump starts the breakdown of the food you eat.